<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Enabling A Risk-Aware Culture

-A foundational tenet of a strong IRM framework is recognizing that digitization and the overall risks associated are enterprise-wide issues.
-With proper buy-in and the right training, information security leaders can help shift the organizational culture to one that supports security best practices and helps mitigate risk.
-Culture changes are incremental and information security leaders must play the long game when it comes to making this critical shift to integrated risk management.
+A foundational tenet of a strong integrated risk management framework is recognizing that digitization and the associated risks are enterprise-wide issues.
+With proper buy-in and the right training, information security leaders can help shift the organizational culture to one that supports security best practices and mitigates risk.
+Cultural changes are incremental, and information security leaders must play the long game when making this critical shift to integrated risk management.

-The biggest differentiator between IRM and GRC is the fact that integrated risk management is the process of holistically combining cybersecurity and risk management.
+The biggest differentiator between IRM and GRC is that integrated risk management holistically combines cybersecurity and risk management.
 IRM solutions reconfigure the modules and siloes of governance, risk, and compliance.
-This increase in performance through an integrated approach not only helps improve cyber posture but also enhances business continuity and allows CISOs to more fluidly communicate with the Board and CEO.
+This increase in performance through an integrated approach helps improve cyber posture, enhances business continuity, and allows CISOs to impactfully report cybersecurity to the Board and C-suite.

 A new approach requires new tools to enable it.
 As a result, a program supported by a risk-aware culture and integrated cybersecurity teams requires a fully integrated solution to manage that new program.
-Teams often are designed around the solutions their organization employs.
-Making the shift to integrated risk management requires leaving modular GRC solutions in the past.
+Teams are often designed around the solutions their organization employs.
+Shifting to integrated cyber risk management requires leaving modular GRC solutions as they were in the past.
 This transition improves the productivity of the cybersecurity program and enables enhanced risk analysis and mitigation by taking a holistic view of the enterprise risk profile.
 IRM also enables enhanced reporting to the Board and CEO - allowing them to roll cyber risk into the general company risk management program.

 You may also like